Cheap Auto Insurance for High-Risk Drivers in 2026

 Pros

-- Wide Range of Add-Ons: Liberty Mutual offers custom coverage options, like new car replacement, accident forgiveness, and roadside assistance, ideal for high-risk drivers needing flexibility.
+- Wide Range of Add-Ons: Liberty Mutual offers custom coverage options for high-risk drivers, like new car replacement, accident forgiveness, and roadside assistance.

 - Safe Driving Discount: Offers up to 20% off for high-risk drivers who complete approved safety programs and maintain a clean record for 3+ years.